MicrosoftDocs/entra-docs/docs/external-id/customers/concept-native-authentication.md

 ms.topic: conceptual
 ms.date:  02/29/2024
 ms.author: cmulligan
-ms.custom: it-pro

-#Customer intent: As an it admin, I want to learn more about native authentication so that I can understand how to use it in my organization.
+#Customer intent: As a developer, devops, I want to learn more how to host the user interface (UI) within the client app by using native authentication so that I can take greater control over the UI and experience of my customer apps.
 ---
 # Native authentication (preview)

-Native authentication allows you to create and host the user interface of your customer apps within the client application.
-This results in a seamless, integrated authentication experience using Microsoft Authentication Library (MSAL) for iOS and Android.
-You have full control over the user interface, so you can customize the design, logo placement, layout, and other elements to create a consistent, branded look.
+Microsoft Entra's native authentication allows you to create and host the user interface (UI) of your customer apps within the client application.
+By using native authentication, you have full control over the UI, so you can customize the design, logo placement, layout, and other elements to create a consistent, branded look.

-In contrast, browser-delegated methods, such as using a system browser for authentication, may not be suitable for everyone.
-While browser-delegated methods can reduce attack vectors and support single sign-on (SSO), the look and feel is limited by the customization capabilities of the identity provider.
+Native authentication is an alternative to browser-delegated authentication, where your app uses the system browser for authentication, then redirect back to the app when the authentication process is complete.
+While browser-delegated methods can reduce attack vectors and support single sign-on (SSO), it suffers from UI customization is limited and users experience is poor.

+Native authentication is the solution for app developers looking for solutions that give them greater control over the user interface and experience.

 Watch this [video](https://www.youtube.com/embed/20Tp0CM55rw) for an overview of native authentication capabilities.